 While an autobiography is a complete presentation of your life story, a memoir gives readers an in-depth look into a finite period of time – a slice of your life.
 It could be a defining event (the week you were stranded in the wilderness), a struggle (your battle with alcoholism), or a triumph (your journey from homelessness to Harvard).
 Think about which slice of your life best fits your purpose and your theme.
 Perhaps it was that summer at camp when you were fifteen, or the year immediately following your divorce, or the two-year period when you were madly in love with your college professor.

-Now that you’ve figured out your purpose, developed a theme and selected the slice of your life you’ll be presenting to your readers, how do you go about telling your story?
+Now that you’ve figured out your purpose, developed a theme and selected the slice of your life you’ll be presenting to your readers, how do you begin telling your story?
 You have several choices when considering how to start your memoir.
 You can simply relate what happened from beginning to end.
 You can start with the climax, then go back to the beginning and move forward.
 You can divide your story into different elements, then talk about each in turn.

 The entire story may take place in the present, or it might jump around in time.
 The way you decide to tell your story is a very personal decision.
 But you should always favor the approach that works best with your purpose, theme and slice.